openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

 * **Emeritus status:** Steering team members that are inactive (commits, GitHub comments/issues/reviews, dev meetings and voting on polls) in the past six months will be asked if they want to become Emeritus.
-Any member of a PALISADE team can also request to become Emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
+Any member of a OpenFHE team can also request to become Emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
 Emeritus Steering team members can still vote and resume active status anytime, the only difference is that Emeritus-Steering